descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 This paper proposes the standard adopt existing common practices in order to eliminate dangling in some cases and in many other cases, greatly reduce them.

-## Motivation
+## Motivating Examples

 Let’s motivate the feature for both classes not having value semantics and references.

 ### Classes not Having Value Semantics

 C++ allows the definition of classes that do not have value semantics.
-One pretty new but already famous example is `std::string_view`: The lifetime of a `string_view` object is bound to an underlying string or character sequence.
+One famous example is `std::string_view`: The lifetime of a `string_view` object is bound to an underlying string or character sequence.

 Because string has an implicit conversion to `string_view`, it is easy to accidentally program a `string_view` to a character sequence that doesn’t exist anymore.